How to borrow and order

 You may often:

-- As teacher, use individual articles, chapters or shorter sections in course compendiums (printed or electronic).
+- As teacher, use individual articles, chapters or shorter sections in course compendiums.
+It is also allowed to upload these fulltext to Athena.

 - As researcher, for scholarly purposes, share individual articles, chapters or shorter sections with colleagues at other institutions, scholarly sharing.